schibsted/ai-academy/lessons/w3 - Neural net foundations.md

 We have generated quadratic data for you, by choosing some parameters a, b and c, and added noise.
 Each group has different noise in their dataset.
 You can find the dataset in the shared drive, in the group-folder.

 #### a)
 Import the data into the notebook of the week.
+In Kaggle, you can hover over the data, and a "copy file path" option will appear to the right.
+You can use the pandas-function read_csv() to read the data into your notebook.
 #### b)
 Try to figure out what parameters we used to generate the data, using gradient decent to fit the three parameters a, b and c.
 #### c)